 Thank you for visiting my site!
-I am a freelance writer, artist, and dog lover located in beautiful Gainesville, Florida.
+I am a freelance writer, photographer, artist, and dog lover located in beautiful Gainesville, Florida.

 Freelance writing and art